Heber J. Grant: Church president

-During his tenure as church president, Grant enforced the 1890 Manifesto outlawing polygamy and gave guidance as the church's social structure evolved away from its early days of 'plural marriage'.
+During his tenure as church president, Grant enforced the 1890 Manifesto outlawing polygamy and gave guidance as the church's social structure evolved away from its early days of "plural marriage."
 In 1927, he authorized the implementation of the church's "Good Neighbor" policy, which was intended to reduce antagonism between Latter-day Saints and the US government.
-Grant dedicated the first temples outside of Utah since Kirtland.
+Grant dedicated the first temples outside of Utah since Kirtland and Nauvoo.
 The first was the Hawaii Temple, followed by the Alberta Temple, the first outside the United States, and the Arizona Temple.
 The church also began the Idaho Falls Temple, which was not completed until after his death.

 Also under Grant, the first stakes outside the Intermountain West were organized.
 The first stake in Los Angeles was organized in the 1920s.
-Grant still operated on old methods, such as personally asking LeGrand Richards to move to California with the intention of calling him as a stake president there.
+Grant still operated on old methods such as personally asking LeGrand Richards to move to California with the intention of calling him as a stake president there.
 He also personally negotiated the purchase of the land on which the Los Angeles Temple would be built.

 In the 1930s, stakes were organized in New York and Chicago and in the 1940s in Portland, Oregon, and Washington, DC.
 Grant presided at the dedication of an LDS chapel in Washington, DC, in 1933, which was seen to mark a new phase of nationwide expansion in the church.

 In 1935, Grant excommunicated members of the church in Short Creek, Arizona, who refused to sign the loyalty pledge to the church that included a renunciation of plural marriage.
 That signaled the formal beginning of the Mormon fundamentalist movement, and some of the excommunicated members went on to found the Fundamentalist Church of Jesus Christ of Latter Day Saints.